-Lok Sabha discusses National Medical Commission Bill, Rajya Sabha clears law curbing Ponzi schemes
+Lok Sabha passes National Medical Commission Bill, Rajya Sabha clears law curbing Ponzi schemes

 DMK leader DNV Senthilkumar S and the BJP’s Dr Subhas Sarkar were also among the 32 members of the House who participated in the discussion.
 “Basic intention of the government through this Bill is to ensure utmost standards of medical education,” The Hindu quoted Harsh Vardhan as saying at the end of the debate.
 “Nobody should have any apprehensions about the intention.
 The NMC Bill is anti-vested interests.
 It will help us move away from inspection raj.
 It will select one-time and full-time regulators.”

-The Rajya Sabha, meanwhile, took up the Insolvency and Bankruptcy Code (Amendment) Bill, 2019 for discussion.
+The Rajya Sabha, meanwhile, passed the Insolvency and Bankruptcy Code (Amendment) Bill, 2019 for discussion.
 Congress leader Kapil Sibal said the economy was in a very bad state, and real estate projects had remained stuck for the last three years, The Hindu reported.

 “The backbone of the economy is the MSME sector,” Firstpost quoted him as saying.
 “If you look at insolvency proceedings, only 94 petitions have been resolved so far, and 3,378 have commencement of liquidation.
 In other words, four out of five companies go into liquidation.”
 This had a major impact on employment, he added.
 “On one hand, you’re seeking to resolve this matter but on the other hand you’re creating huge unemployment issues.”